Illinois National Guard's Family Programs Hosts Trunk or Treats

-Sunflower Brynley Spraggs sits in the a carriage as pups Ivy and Sophia peer out during the Illinois National Guard Family Programs "Trunk or Treat" on Oct.
+Little reindeer 9-month-old Renee Bauer sits in the back of a trunk with sunflower Brynley Spraggs during the Illinois National Guard Family Programs "Trunk or Treat" on Oct.
 28 on Camp Lincoln in Springfield, Illinois.
 The Illinois National Guard is also holding a Trunk or Treat for military families on Sunday, Oct.
 29, 1-4 p.m., at the North Riverside Armory, 8660 W. Cermak Road, North Riverside, Illinois.
 The Trunk or Treat is a family and pet-friendly event open to servicemembers, veterans and their families throughout Chicagoland area.
 There will be costume contests with prizes for adults, children, and pets.

 |Date Taken: